vipinmcemids/Emids-UI-Developer-Interview-Questions/README.md

 **5. What is the purpose of the z-index and how is it used?**

+A:      Below are the usage and the purpose of z-index:

-A:      a) The z-index helps specify the stack order of positioned elements that may overlap one another.
+	a) The z-index helps specify the stack order of positioned elements that may overlap one another.

 	b) The z-index default value is zero, and can take on either a positive or negative number.

 	c) An element with a higher z-index is always stacked above than a lower index.

 	Z-Index can take the following values: